 While I still maintain a home yoga practice and will teach classes upon invitation, my real passion, my lifeline, has long been sitting meditation, which I learned 32 years ago from the late spiritual teacher Lee Lozowick (1943 – 2010).
 Though Lee was not Buddhist, the style of meditation he taught most resembles a combination of the Zen practice of Shikantaza (the art of just sitting) and the Tibetan Vajrayana practice of Pure Awareness.
 Lee started me off, an absolute beginner, with a rather advanced approach to meditation.
 What I can say about that is that it’s taught me plenty.

-I look forward to bringing a unique and seasoned understanding of the mind-body continuum to my coaching practice.
+I believe that I bring a unique and seasoned understanding of the mind-body continuum to my coaching practice.

 Way of Earth